Frictionless motion of diffuse interfaces by sharp phase-field modeling: Results and discussion

-In Fig.~\ref{fig:Velocity-vs-Orientation}, we compare the orientation dependent error in the interface velocity for two different models.
-The classical model with no restored translational invariance (no TI) and $\tilde{\width}=5$ is shown in blue color.
-The green curve in Fig.~\ref{fig:Velocity-vs-Orientation} shows the behavior of the new model, where translational invariance has been restored in the direction of interface motion.
-It provides very accurate interface velocities for all orientations, even if the phase-field width is as small as $\tilde{\width}=0.6$.
-As for the 1D SPFM, the resulting velocity error only depends on the error in the time discretization.
-Thus, the new model indeed provides frictionless motion of planar interfaces with arbitrary orientations!
-This study is partly comparable to the sphericity study of a growing sphere as presented in Fig.~2 in \citep{FinelLeBouarDabasAppolairYamada2018} showing the respective behavior of the original 3D SPFM.
+The green curves in Fig.~\ref{fig:Velocity-vs-Orientation} show the behavior of the TI$_{\mv{n}}$-model, where the TI has been locally restored in the local direction of interface motion.
+This provides very accurate interface velocities for all orientations, even if the phase-field width is chosen to be as small as $\tilde{\width}=0.5$.
+The resulting velocity error is basically given by the residual error in the time discretization.
+This observation indicates that this model indeed provides frictionless motion of planar interfaces with arbitrary orientations in the three dimensional space.